ygmpkk/tile38/README.md

 ```

 #### GeoJSON
 [GeoJSON](http://geojson.org/) is an industry standard format for representing a variety of object types including a point, multipoint, linestring, multilinestring, polygon, multipolygon, geometrycollection, feature, and featurecollection.
-Tile38 supports all of the standards with these exceptions.

-1. The `crs` member is not supported and will be ignored.
-The CRS84/WGS84 projection is assumed.
-2. Any member that is not recognized (including `crs`) will be ignored.
-3. All coordinates can be 2 or 3 axes.
-Less than 2 axes or more than 3 will result in a parsing error.

 <i>* All ignored members will not persist.</i>